joymzy/gitskills/readme.txt

 this is a readme file.
-git is a free soft.
+Creatint a new branch is quick AND simple.